Ferozewala

-Firozwala is a city of Sheikhupura District in the Punjab province of Pakistan.
-The city serves as the administrative headquarter of Firozwala Tehsil and is located near the provincial capital Lahore.
+Ferozwala is a city of Sheikhupura District in the Punjab province of Pakistan.
+The city serves as the administrative headquarter of Ferozwala Tehsil and is located near the provincial capital Lahore.
 Situated on the Grand Trunk Road, it is the 59th most populous city of Pakistan.

 Demographics

 Population

-According to 2023 census, Ferozewala had a population of 177,238.
+According to the 2023 census, Ferozewala had a population of 177,238.